JonathanArns/flink-example/README.md

-# A Flink application project using Java and Gradle.
+# A Flink example project using Java and Gradle.

 To package your job for submission to Flink, use: ``gradle shadowJar``.
 Afterwards, you'll find the jar to use in the 'build/libs' folder.